 Sky-X, based near Toronto Ontario, is developing a cutting-edge UAV platform.
 Capable of long distance flight, and featuring weatherproofing and vertical take-off and landing, it is a perfect solution to automate remote activities like pipeline or power line inspections where long-distance and remote travel is required.

-Waterloo-based Aeryon labs have even developed their own drone platform and a range of software products to make it easy to use for a range of industries.
-While developing a UAV is a significant enough feat, Aeryon has powerful tools to simplify data collection and to do more with the images and information you can collect with unmanned systems.
-They in fact recently created a 3D mapping of Christ the Redeemer in Rio de Janeiro in collaboration with Pix4D and PUC – going well beyond the typical use of UAVs for aerial photography.
+Waterloo-based Aeryon labs have even developed their own drone platform and a range of software products for a range of industries.
+Aeryon has powerful tools to simplify data collection and to do more with the images and information you can collect with unmanned systems.
+They recently created a 3D mapping of Christ the Redeemer in Rio de Janeiro in collaboration with Pix4D and PUC – going well beyond the typical use of UAVs for aerial photography.

 Pushing the boundaries of autonomy even further, Reforges is developing a platform that is almost entirely hands off.
-Permanently installed base stations would provide a weather-proof landing/takeoff zone with integrated charging, allowing users with large, permanent facilities such as in agriculture or solar farms to fly regular, pre-programmed routes.
-All of the data would be sent wirelessly, and apart from maintenance, the UAVs would fly themselves at their own schedule.
+Permanently installed base stations would provide a weather-proof landing/takeoff zone with integrated charging.
+This will allow users with large, permanent facilities such as agriculture or solar farms to fly regular, pre-programmed routes.
+All of the data would be sent wirelessly.
+Apart from maintenance, the UAVs would fly themselves on a pre-determined schedule.
 With the high level of autonomy involved, companies like Reforges show the benefits to working in a country where innovation is encouraged by transport authorities.

 At the University of Toronto, Dr. Hugh Liu recently received funding to train 150 graduate students in all aspects of unmanned flight.
 Much of this work will focus on advanced flight algorithms, bringing in a new generation of highly capable vehicles with features like collision avoidance, tracking, and navigation.

 Supporting all of these initiatives, and many more in Canada are trade groups such as Unmanned Systems Canada (USC).
-These trade groups are critical in creating a strong ecosystem of companies by representing the UAV industry in Canada and promoting knowledge both within the industry and to the general public.
-With the laws and regulations regarding unmanned flight are still being formed, it is more important than ever to have a unified voice to support a strong and innovative industry which can succeed in partnership with regulatory bodies.
+These trade groups are critical in creating a strong ecosystem of companies.
+They represent the UAV industry in Canada and promote knowledge both within the industry and to the general public.
+With the laws and regulations regarding unmanned flight still being formed, it is more important than ever to have a unified voice to support a strong and innovative industry.
+This can be done only through partnership with the regulatory bodies.

 Applications and Industries

 The potential for unmanned vehicles grows constantly as performance, range, and the software and tools surrounding them improve.
 Already they are seeing use in the oil & gas industry for inspections, to view hydro lines, to capture pictures of automobile collisions for investigations, and in the defense sector.
-Already the entertainment and film industries are heavily using unmanned aircraft, from things ranging from sporting events to music videos, to feature films.
-All of these commercial uses though need a reasonable and fair set of regulations behind them to allow these companies to innovate and flourish.
+The entertainment and film industries are using unmanned aircraft as a regular part of filming.
+All of these commercial uses need a reasonable and fair set of regulations to allow companies to innovate and flourish.
 It seems that in the current day, the technology is advancing far faster than governments can keep up.
 While granting certificates for commercial drone use is a strong start, the questions about the safety of unmanned vehicles remain.

 Regulations and Future Developments

 The RTCA Drone Advisory Committee, working with the FAA, is set to release interim recommendations in May, and a final report in October on the regulation and certification of unmanned aircraft.
 What this means for Canada’s drone industry, and the industry as a whole is yet to be seen.
 We have already seen in the USA that stricter regulations simply push companies to work internationally.
-The potential cost savings and money to be made in this industry are high, and the desire to innovate is strong, but in the aviation industry it is difficult to get away from regulation.
+The potential cost savings and money to be made in this industry are high, and the desire to innovate is strong.
+However, in the aviation industry, it is difficult to get away from regulation.
 Canada may be a hot-spot for drone startups now, but those startups will become large businesses which may operate over densely populated areas and share airspace with manned craft.
-The industry will certainly change a great deal in the upcoming years, stay tuned for the second part of this post that looks at the new rules we could be seeing for UAVs.
+The industry will certainly change a great deal in the upcoming years.
+Stay tuned for the second part of this post that looks at the new rules we could be seeing for UAVs.